 The African Online Digital Library (AODL) is a portal to multimedia collections about Africa.
 MATRIX, working in cooperation with the African Studies Center at Michigan State University, is partnering with universities and cultural heritage organizations in Africa to build this resource.
 Plans are underway to add digital tools in order to enable scholars to work with and add to these materials.

-Center for Palestine Studies at Columbia University gives access to plethora of online resources on and about Palestine from Sykes-Picot agreement to the Edward Said Archive.
+Center for Palestine Studies at Columbia University (CPS) offers plethora of online resources on and about Palestine from the Sykes-Picot agreement to the Edward Said Archive.

 EuroDocs gives access to sources for the History of Europe, including legal and governmental documents, transcriptions, facsimiles and commentaries.
 The France and the UK sections offer some documents related to their respective colonial history.